 All patients had a three-way Foley catheter (22 F) with 30 mL of sterile water in the balloon placed in the operating room.
-They were kept on mild traction with continuous bladder irrigation (CBI) for 2 hours, which was then stopped for an additional hour.
-Predetermined discharge criteria included if the patient was medically fit, had a caregiver, was not on anticoagulant or antiplatelet medications at the time of surgery and met Post Anesthesia Care Unit (PACU) discharge criteria14.
+They were kept on mild traction with continuous bladder irrigation (CBI) for two hours, which was then stopped for an additional hour.
+Predetermined discharge criteria included if the patient was medically fit, had a caregiver, was not on anticoagulant or antiplatelet medications at the time of surgery, and met post-anesthesia care unit (PACU) discharge criteria.14

-After undergoing an assessment by the operating surgeon for discharge, all patients were offered a same-day TOV 3 hours postoperatively using the same protocol as our previous publication15.
-Participants with preoperative factors such as an unfit medical condition, including a cognitive disorder, anticoagulant therapy, and uncontrolled cardiovascular disease, were ineligible for early discharge.
-Patients who declined a same-day TOV were sent home with a foley catheter, and a TOV was arranged the following day.
+After undergoing an assessment by the operating surgeon for discharge, all patients were offered a sameday trial of void (TOV) three hours postoperatively using the same protocol as our previous publication.15 Participants with preoperative factors such as an unfit medical condition, including a cognitive disorder, anticoagulant therapy, and uncontrolled cardiovascular disease, were ineligible for early discharge.
+Patients who declined a same-day TOV were sent home with a Foley catheter, and a TOV was arranged the following day.

-Participants were deemed eligible for discharge if they fulfilled the PACU discharge criteria based on the post-anesthesia recovery discharge score 14.
-Patients were required to have an acceptable urine colour without CBI, absence of clots, PVR <300 mL, and a residual volume of less than half the voided volume.
+Participants were deemed eligible for discharge if they fulfilled the PACU discharge criteria based on the post-anesthesia recovery discharge score.14 Patients were required to have an acceptable urine color without CBI, absence of clots, PVR <300 mL, and a residual volume of less than half the voided volume.
 Other discharge criteria included acceptable postoperative laboratory values, independent ambulation, and the ability to tolerate a diet.